 7. Raise your glass and your spirits

 A warm cup of coffee isn’t the only way to warm up during the colder months.
 At Painted Stave Distilling in Smyrna you can enjoy one of their seasonally inspired cocktails while warming up next to the firepit in their courtyard.
 Wood fired dishes and big beers will keep you warm when you’re dining outside at Dogfish Head’s downtown Rehoboth location, Dogfish Head Brewings & Eats.
 If you find yourself drawn to the city glow of Wilmington in the winter look no further than Stitch House Brewery.

 8. Brandywine Creek State Park

 Once a dairy farm, the Brandywine Creek State Park is now home to three nature preserves collected into one grand outdoor experience.
 While the park boasts over 1,100 acres and miles of hiking trails, in the winter it’s one of the best places to sled in Delaware.

 With tax-free shopping year round and boutiques you won’t find anywhere else, shopping doesn’t stop in Delaware once the holidays are over.
 Boutique shopping in Rehoboth Beach can’t be beat.
 Walk the avenue taking in the window displays, get lost down the small shop filled alleyways.

 In Northern Delaware you’ll find upscale shopping that would feel at home in any major metropolis.
 Whether you’re in downtown Wilmington at Morgan’s of Delaware or in Greenville at ELLIE, you’ll find modern and chic women’s trends.

 What’s old is new again.
-If you’re looking for that vintage style with throw-back looks and Sanuk sandals for the whole family, BLUvintage in Dover and Lewes has you covered.
-And as an extra bucket list bonus, be on the lookout for their internet famous guard cat, Larry..
+If you’re looking for that vintage style with throw-back looks and Sanuk sandals for the whole family, BLUvintage in Dover has you covered.
+Be on the lookout for their internet famous guard cat, Larry!

 10. Historic New Castle